secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Script Control/Input and Output Control.md

 	"*") exit 0 ;;
 esac
 ```
 - The first `echo` lines serve as a display menu for the options available to us.
 With the `read` command, the line with "`Select your option:`" is displayed, and the additional option `-p` ensures that our input remains on the same line.
-Our input is stored in the variable `opt`, which we then use to execute the corresponding functions with the `case` statement, which we will look at later.
+- Our input is stored in the variable `opt`, which we then use to execute the corresponding functions with the `case` statement, which we will look at later.
 Depending on the number we enter, the `case` statement determines which functions are executed.

-## Output Control
+### Output Control
 - We have already learned about the output redirections of output in the `Linux Fundamentals` module.
 Nevertheless, the problem with the redirections is that we do not get any output from the respective command.
 It will be redirected to the appropriate file.
 If our scripts become more complicated later, they can take much more time than just a few seconds.
 To avoid sitting inactively and waiting for our script's results, we can use the [tee](https://man7.org/linux/man-pages/man1/tee.1.html) utility.
 It ensures that we see the results we get immediately and that they are stored in the corresponding files.
 In our `CIDR.sh` script, we have used this utility twice in different ways.
-- #### CIDR.sh
 ```bash
 <SNIP>